Azure-Samples/avm-terraform-labs/README.md

 1. Copy the files from the [part 2](labs/part02-vnet/) folder into the `avm-lab` folder.
 This will add some new files and replace some files.

       ```pwsh
-      # E.g. Using pwsh, run this from inside your top level lab folder
-      cd avm-lab
       copy ../avm-terraform-labs/labs/part02-virtual-network/* .
       ```